TrevorPilley/phone-number-parser/README.md

 - The `IsDataOnly`, `IsPager` and `IsVirtual` properties are not currently set for France mobile numbers.
 - Sets the `IsFreephone` property for non-geographical phone numbers which are freephone numbers (e.g. 0800-0805 numbers).

+### Guernsey

+- 01 and 07 numbers are supported.
+- 01 numbers are geographically assigned so the geographic area is included.
+- The `IsDataOnly`, `IsPager` and `IsVirtual` properties are not currently set for Guernsey mobile numbers.

 ### Ireland

 - 01, 02, 04, 05, 06, 07, 08 and 09 numbers are supported.